TobikoData/sqlmesh/docs/guides/incremental_time.md

 !!! tip "Important"

-    The `time_column` must be in the [UTC time zone](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) to ensure correct interaction with SQLMesh's scheduler and predefined macro variables.
+    The `time_column` should be in the [UTC time zone](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) to ensure correct interaction with SQLMesh's scheduler and predefined macro variables.

 In addition to the query `WHERE` clause, SQLMesh prevents data leakage by automatically wrapping the query in another time-filtering `WHERE` clause using the time column in the model's configuration.